chsueh2/ST558-Project1/README.md

 >     the API parameters can be found
 >     [here](https://www.omdbapi.com/#parameters).
 >
-> Returned Value: a data frame of the query return
+> Returned Value: a data frame of what the query returns

 ``` r
 # a user-friendly wrapper function to perform an API query